kgateway-dev/kgateway.io/content/docs/reference/vulnerabilities.md

 ## Disclosures

 The {{< reuse "docs/snippets/product-name.md" >}} team discloses remediated vulnerabilities publicly.
-Additionally, you can join an early disclosures group to help address vulnerabilities earlier in the remediation process.
+Additionally, you can join an early disclosure group to help address vulnerabilities earlier in the remediation process.

 ### Public disclosure